maxastana/Microsoft-Terminal/doc/specs/#2634 - Broadcast Input/#2634 - Broadcast Input.md

   panes in all tabs.

 #### Cons:
-* You can't have a set of panes to broadcast to in the one tab, and a different set in another tab.
 * is _slightly_ different from iTerm2.
 * Does creating a new split in a pane that's being broadcast to add that pane to the broadcast set?
+* You can't have a set of panes to broadcast to in the one tab, and a different set in another tab.
+As an example:
+  1. in tab 1, you add panes A and B to the broadcast set.
+Typing in either one goes to both A and B.
+  2. in tab 1, switch to pane C. Now input goes to A, B and C.
+  3. in tab 1, switch to pane D. Now input goes to A, B and D.
+  4. switch to tab 2, pane E. Now input goes to A, B and E.

+  You can't have like, a set with A & B (in 1), then E & F (in 2).
+So if someone wants to type to both panes in 1, then both panes in 2, then both panes in 1, they need to keep toggling which panes are in the broadcast set.

 #### What would this mean for PR #9222?